npgsql/doc/conceptual/EFCore.PG/modeling/generated-properties.md

 ### Introduction

-Since PostgreSQL 10, the standard way to define auto-incrementing columns is "identity columns".
-Prior to version 10, "serial columns" were used, which are less SQL-compliant and generally more difficult to manage.
+The standard way to define auto-incrementing columns is "identity columns"; in older versions of PostgreSQL, "serial columns" were used, which are less SQL-compliant and generally more difficult to manage.
 For more information on these, [see this blog post](https://blog.2ndquadrant.com/postgresql-10-identity-columns/).
-Note that since PostgreSQL 10, both support `smallint`, `integer` and `bigint` as their data type.

 The Npgsql EF Core provider allows you to choose which of the above you want on a property-by-property basis, or globally on your model.
 The following "value generation strategies" are available: